Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Methods

 We conducted a set of large-scale 3D DDD simulations mimicking the temperature-dependent microstructure evolution during cool-down of LPBF 316L SS.
 Since the DDD simulations focus only on the solid state of the material and 316L SS solidifies when the melt pool temperature drops below $T_\mathrm{melt} = 1700$K, all the current DDD simulations take only as input the temperature and stress profiles predicted from the FEM simulations at the instance the temperature drops below $T_\mathrm{melt}$, which is designated as time $t = 0$ in the DDD simulations.
 All simulations capture dislocation plasticity during the cool-down from 1700K to 1400K.
-For the purpose of this study, a relatively low initial dislocation density is assumed to mimic the expected defect densities at very high temperatures right after solidification \cite{Blackwell1967,INOUE1974,NAKANO2011,YI2019}.
+Although these assumptions are a simplification of the solidification processes in real alloys, they are considered adequate for the purpose of this study, which aims at a qualitative representation of the plasticity at early LPBF cooldown in small sections of the material.
+Thus, a relatively low initial dislocation density is assumed to mimic the expected defect densities at very high temperatures right after solidification \cite{Blackwell1967,INOUE1974,NAKANO2011,YI2019}.

 A statistical analysis on randomly generated microstructures in Supplementary Section S2 shows a clear relationship between dislocation density and system volume size for generating microstructures that are statistically representative in very low dislocation density regimes.
 Therefore, three extraordinarily large cubic simulation cell sizes of $20^3\,\upmu$m$^3$, $50^3\,\upmu$m$^3$, and $75^3\,\upmu$m$^3$, are chosen for the subsequent analysis to generate physically reasonable initial dislocation line lengths.
 We populated the system with randomly positioned and oriented dipolar dislocation loops with edge lengths of $1\,\upmu$m and dipole heights within a range of 250 nm and 500 nm, to obtain an initial dislocation density of $1.2\times10^9\,$m$^{-2}$, $9.9\times10^8\,$m$^{-2}$, and $6.5\times10^8\,$m$^{-2}$, in the $20^3\,\upmu$m$^3$, $50^3\,\upmu$m$^3$, and \seventy simulation cell sizes, respectively.
 To allow for statistically comparable conditions we thus ensured that in the \twenty simulation cell size all slip systems are populated initially.